azmy60/enoughbar/README.md

 <img width="1920" height="44" alt="image" src="https://github.com/user-attachments/assets/b6038b8d-17b4-4a2a-bdd1-0d2d4fb4f3f9" />

 It's a minimal hyprland status bar that makes you feel "this is not enough" because it's not configurable or beautiful enough.
-If you feel enough, that's enough(bar).

 ## How to use